Skip to main content

 Recommendation: Algebra 1 Accelerated and Geometry Accelerated with final school marks of 85% or better

-A rigorous, fast-paced course aligned with the Next Generation Learning Standards.
-Topics include the complex number system, transformations, vectors and matrices, rational and exponential functions, trigonometry, probability, and statistics.
-A local midterm exam is given in January, and the Algebra 2 Regents Exam is given in June.
+Algebra 2 Accelerated is aligned with the Next Generation Learning Standards.
+This course will cover the Complex Number System, Transformations, Rational, Polynomial, Radical, Exponential, and Logarithmic Functions, Sequences, Trigonometry, Probability and Statistics.
+The course is rigorous and fast-paced.
+A local midterm is given in January, and the Next Generation Algebra 2 Regents is given in June.

 325 Integrated Algebra B